-Figure 10-21 Region Entrance Detection
+Figure 10-22 Region Entrance Detection

 - 2. Check the Enable checkbox to enable the function. - 3.
 Select the Region from the drop-down list for detection settings. - 4.
-Click Area Settings and click Draw Area button to start the area drawing. - 5.
-Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing.
+Click Area Settings and click Draw Area button to start the area drawing. - Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - 6.
+Click-and-drag the slider to set the detection sensitivity.